pngan/documentation/files/ssh.md

 # Set up ssh client on Windows

+These steps are needed to connect to github.com using ssh from Windows.
+Or indeed connecting to any ssh server.

 ## Prepare Windows
 ### Install ssh tools
 - `Settings > Apps & Features > Optional Features`